HSAFoundation/HSA-Runtime-AMD/README.md

 #### Known Issues

-* Error handling/reporting during AQL packet processing or execution is not fully supported, as a result the spread of failures may not be localized to the queue.
-* Power-efficient signals (default operation) have some race conditions when used in multiple queues or multiple threads and require HSA_ENABLE_INTERRUPT=0 to eliminate them.
 * Max total coarse grain region limit is 8GB.
 * hsa_agent_get_exception_policies is not implemented.
 * Image import/export/copy/fill only support image created with memory from host accessible region.
 * hsa_system_get_extension_table is not implemented for HSA_EXTENSION_AMD_PROFILER.
 * hsa_ext_program_finalize has the following restrictions:
- * Programs that contain calls to functions defined in a different module are not supported.
- * When the "-g -O0" options (debugger enabled) are specified, only programs with a single module that contains one or more kernel are supported.
- * When the "-g -O0" options (debugger enabled) are specified, global variable debug information is not generated.
  * Control directives provided in a hsa_ext_program_finalize call are ignored.

 ### Disclaimer